mohan-krishna-reddy28/Sleep_Disorder_Detection/README.md

-Deployment Notice (Render)
+# 😴 Sleep Disorder Detection & Classification using Deep Learning

+A real-time sleep disorder detection and classification system built using **Deep Learning (CNN + LSTM)** and deployed through a **Django web application**.
+The model analyzes sleep data and predicts disorders such as **Sleep Apnea, Insomnia, Narcolepsy**, and other abnormal sleep patterns.

+This project was developed as part of the **B.Tech Final Year Project** at
+📍 *Sri Venkateswara College of Engineering, Tirupati*
+---

+## 🌐 Live Demo (Render Deployment Notice)

-This application is deployed on Render (Free Tier).
+The project’s backend is hosted on **Render.com (Free Tier)**.
-Because free instances automatically go to sleep after periods of inactivity, the server may take 30–60 seconds to start up again.
+Free-tier instances automatically sleep after inactivity.

-⏳ If the app seems slow or doesn’t load immediately:
+⏳ **If the app is slow to load or takes time to respond:**

-Please wait a few moments for Render to wake up the backend service.
+👉 Please wait **30–60 seconds** for Render to wake up the server.
-This is expected behavior for free deployments.
+This delay is normal for free-tier deployments.

+---

-🔐 Login Credentials (For Testing)
+## 🔐 Login Credentials (Demo)

-Use the following credentials to log in:
+Use the following credentials to access the application dashboard:

-Username: rahul
+## Username: admin
-Password: rahul@2021
+## Password: admin123

-These credentials are provided only for demonstration and testing purposes.
+> These credentials are for demo/testing purposes only.